dotnet/csharplang/proposals/partial-properties.md

 **Remarks**.
 We also don't think it is useful to allow splitting the declaration across more than two parts, to allow different accessors to be implemented in different places, for example.
 Therefore we simply imitate the scheme established by partial methods.

-Similar to partial methods, the attributes in the resulting property are the combined attributes of the parts are concatenated in an unspecified order, and duplicates are not removed.

 Only the defining declaration of a partial property participates in lookup, similar to how only the defining declaration of a partial method participates in overload resolution.